Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • MCP and slash commands: Extend capabilities with external tools and reusable macros.

-• Subagents for complex tasks: Delegate parallel research without contaminating main context.
+• Subagents for complex tasks: Delegate parallel research without polluting main context.

 • Specificity = productivity: Vague prompts → useless code.
 Specific prompts → exact solutions.